 Although this absurd narrative is obviously fiction, it is a metaphor for my environment.
 I feel a sense of homogeneity when I look at the stomachs and chin of the fish that were grown so large for survival in the harsh environment.

 I don't think the guest who entered this Japanese restaurant is any different as he has his own personal situations that he is going through.

 I identified him with myself and with the deep-sea fish.
 I treated him with a deep-sea fish, Mukozuke, but the guest must wear the mask I provide.

-He is not allowed to eat the food he is given, and is only allowed to make visual observations.
+He is not allowed to eat the food he is given and is only allowed to make visual observations.

-The “deep sea fish" (sculpture) that appears on the video consists of a sculpture that was completed by someone else.
-I have identified hunting-gathering with re-casting other people’s work, and show my antipathy to the definition of sculpture making. the " deep sea fish” (sculpture) that were hunted-gathered by me (re-casted) sliced into a thin sashimi, and thin sashimi neatly placed on a plate reminds of a painting on a canvas.
-I would argue my view of produce sculpture and painting by pseudo act that defines it as a painting
+The “deep sea fish" (sculpture) that appears in the video consists of a sculpture that was completed by a different person.
+I have identified hunting-gathering with re-casting other people’s work and show my antipathy to the definition of sculpture making.
+The “deep sea fish” (sculpture) that was hunted-gathered by me (re-casted) was sliced into a thin sashimi, and the thin sashimi was neatly placed on a plate reminds me of a painting on a canvas.
+I would argue my view of producing sculptures and painting by pseudo act that defines it as a painting.